Little Meg Stone Circle

 Please let us know any other information that we

-can add to this Planning Grid or page and any errors that you discover.
+can add to the Further information and Planning Grids or page and any errors that you discover.
 Before making a long trip to any location it is always

 wise to double check the current information, websites like magazines may be